-Trusting on third parties to look after you is the worst way to go trough this and might end in disappointment.
+Trusting on third parties to look after you is the worst way to go through this and might end in disappointment.

-It’s much better to look at government pensions as a nice cherry on top but don’t expect them to bring you the pie.
+It’s much better to look at government pensions as a nice cherry on top but doesn’t expect them to bring you the pie.

 So I’ll just take care of myself by getting a 401K then.
 My employer might even match and on top of that, it’s tax-free!

 First of all, they’re not tax-free, you just get taxed on the way out and if your portfolio performed well you might actually punish yourself because you’ll get taxed on your profits.

 Roth IRA then?
 It pushes your tax burden to the front of the line but still doesn’t fix your other problems.
 High fees and limited investment options.